Our Favorite NEI Events

 June

-Fort Wayne’s growing music festival that is filled to the brim with music, art activities, food and drink.
-I love that Middle Waves works hard to invite exciting headliners while also giving local acts the opportunity to perform!
+Fort Wayne’s unpredictable music festival is filled to the brim with music, art activities, food and drinks.
+I love that Middle Waves works hard to invite exciting headliners from a range of genres, while also showcasing our community’s home-grown talent.
 Middle Waves usually takes place in June.

 Arcola Truck and Tractor Pull

 I’ve been attending the Arcola Truck and Tractor Pulls since I was a kid.
-I recall family time at this event fondly, and I’m happy our extended family keeps this tradition alive each July.
-It’s thrilling, loud and a summer staple event.
+I recall family time at this event fondly, and I’m happy our extended family keeps this tradition alive each year.
+It’s thrilling, loud and a staple summer event.

 — Michelle